What’s the difference between a personal loan and a car loan?

 Two key differences

 The second key difference is that a personal loan can be secured against something of value, but it’s more likely to be unsecured.
-An unsecured loan means if you’re unable to make repayments down the track, the lender won’t seize your valuable assets (such as a property or jewellery) to cover the costs.
+An unsecured loan means that the lender does not have a specific asset (e.g. property or jewellery) as collateral.
+If the borrower defaults, the lender will need to take legal action to recover the debt.

 A car loan, on the other hand, is generally secured against the vehicle you intend to purchase.
 If you’re unable to make the repayments on your loan, the lender has the right to seize the car and sell it to make up the shortfall on the loan.